glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 \Delta y \Delta x = \frac{2}{\sqrt{3}},
 {% endkatex %}

 which is equal to the Jacobian.
-It follows that for this transformation area elements are increased in size by a factor of {% katex %}2/\sqrt{3}{% endkatex %},
+It follows that for this choice of parameters the transformation area elements are increased in size by a factor of {% katex %}2/\sqrt{3}{% endkatex %},

 {% katex display %}
 dxdy = |J|dudv = \frac{2}{\sqrt{3}}dudv.